 This includes but is not limited to vapes, e-cigarettes, and juul pods and paraphernalia.
+It would also include the use of any stimulant products that contain or resemble nicotine/tobacco/CBD or other stimulant-type products.
 The use of and/or the possession of such items will result in disciplinary actions and are at the discretion of the principal.